This page explains the COVID-19 Policies that apply to all of Prof. Dave Lillethun’s classes for spring 2022.

 - We will not take attendance in this class, and there are no attendance or participation points to miss out on if you skip class.
 Missing class for any reason will not directly harm your grade (although you will still be responsible for learning anything you missed and demonstrating that knowledge on subsequent exams, quizzes, and other assignments).

-- Some courses may have quizzes or other graded in-class activities, but an excused absence for illness will allow you an appropriate accommodation (such as a make up quiz/assignment).
+- Some courses may have tests or other graded in-class activities, but an excused absence for illness will allow you an appropriate accommodation (such as a make up test/assignment).

 - All of these policies (and all course policies, in general) are subject to the sole interpretation of the instructor.
 However, I am happy to answer questions, so if anything isn’t clear then please ask me in advance.
 Confusion on your part will not be an acceptable excuse after the fact for violating these policies.